Event-Based Visual Teach-and-Repeat via Fast Fourier-Domain Cross-Correlation: Experimental setup

 \subsubsection{Outdoor University Campus}

-University campus environments provide longer trajectories (300+ m) with greater lateral tolerance but introduce natural lighting variations, moving shadows, and dynamic objects (e.g., pedestrians, birds).
-Across over 2500 m of outdoor trials, the robot navigates both paved walkways and grass lawns, with transition points as narrow as 110 cm.
-Additional challenges include texture-poor building walls and wind-induced vegetation movement that generates spurious events.
-These scenarios test the system's ability to maintain stable navigation despite environmental disturbances that are absent in controlled indoor settings.
+University campus environments offer longer trajectories (up to 380 m) with greater lateral tolerances but introduce significant natural lighting variations, moving shadows, and varying degrees of surface wetness.
+Across over 2000 m of outdoor trials, the robot traverses paved walkways and grass lawns, navigating transition points as narrow as 110 cm.
+These scenarios pose unique challenges, including texture-poor building walls and wind-induced vegetation motion that can generate spurious events.
+Such conditions rigorously test the system's ability to maintain stable navigation amid dynamic objects, such as pedestrians and birds, and environmental disturbances that are absent in controlled indoor settings.

-Performance is evaluated by comparing teach and repeat trajectories using ground truth from LiDAR SLAM (indoor) and RTK-GPS (outdoor), quantifying both lateral deviation and along-path error throughout each run.